Andrew-Ocasio-Serrano/jarvis-ai-assistant/README.md

 ## Limitations

-- No memory — each session is stateless
+- No memory, each session is stateless
 - No external integrations, no tool-calling
 - No system prompt constraining response behavior — during functional testing, an ambiguous long-form input (a narrative paragraph) caused